lucasfregoso/osticket-prereqs/README.md

 </p>
 <p>
+🌐 Enabling IIS on Windows
+Before installing osTicket, we need to set up the Internet Information Services (IIS) environment properly.

+⚙️ Enable IIS and Required Features
+Open the Control Panel.
+Navigate to Programs → Programs and Features.
-To begin, open the Control Panel and navigate to "Programs and Features."
-Click on "Turn Windows features on or off."
+On the left-hand side, click “Turn Windows features on or off."

-Next, locate "Internet Information Services", check the box, expand it, and then expand "World Wide Web Services" and "Application Development Features."
+📂 Configure IIS Components
+In the Windows Features window, locate and check the box for “Internet Information Services.”
+Expand “Internet Information Services” → “World Wide Web Services” → “Application Development Features.”

-Ensure that "CGI" is checked to define the IIS environment.
-Then, under "Common HTTP Features", verify that all options are checked.
-Click "OK" to apply changes.
+Ensure “CGI” is checked — this is essential for defining the IIS environment.
+Next, under “Common HTTP Features,” make sure the following are all checked:
+Static Content
+Default Document
+Directory Browsing
+HTTP Errors
+HTTP Redirection
+Click “OK” to apply and install the features.

+✅ Verify IIS Installation
+Once installation is complete:

+Open your preferred web browser.
+Enter either localhost or the loopback IP 127.0.0.1 in the address bar.
-To confirm everything is set up correctly, open your browser and enter the default loopback address or localhost (127.0.0.1).
-This should display the default IIS website, indicating the setup was successful.
+If IIS is installed correctly, you’ll see the default IIS welcome page, confirming your setup was successful.

 </p>
 <br />